daylerees/colour-schemes/README.md

 Color schemes created for Sublime Text 2 and Textmate created by Dayle Rees.

+The editor used in the screenshots is [Sublime Text 2](http://www.sublimetext.com/) on Mac OSX with the font [Source Code Pro](http://blogs.adobe.com/typblography/2012/09/source-code-pro.html).

 ## FreshCut

 A fresh green and blue theme.